dogeMcdogeface/Odroid-XU4-Handbook/README.md

 ### Set host name

-The system hostname is used to identify a machine in a network in a human readable format.
+The system hostname is used to identify a machine in a network in a human-readable format.

 View current hostname: